VoronDesign/Voron-2/mods/OrkusMG/Waveshare 5inch HDMI TFT LCD screen cover (Version B)/ReadMe.md

 For software I use Octoscreen which does not use chromium browser like TouchUI does, this means that it has almost zero additional usage for RPi CPU.

-More details about software can be found here: [Links](https://community.octoprint.org/t/octoscreen-a-new-software-to-use-octoprint-with-lcd/10629)
+More details about software can be found [here](https://community.octoprint.org/t/octoscreen-a-new-software-to-use-octoprint-with-lcd/10629)